Colonoscopy is the preferred preventative procedure for testing to see if a patient has polyps, which if removed can prevent colon cancer.

 How is my privacy respected during a colonoscopy?

-We are very professional about your privacy at all time.
-We understand that the thought of a bunch of strangers seeing your naked behind can be embarrassing.
-We take extra steps to keep you covered up with warm blankets right up to the time of your exam.
-Once you are asleep I will expose just enough of your behind to safely pass the colonoscope and perform your exam.
-The nurse and anesthesiology provider are doing their job on the opposite side of your exam table and cannot peak.
-The endoscopy technician that assists me during your exam will be standing by my side but conducts things in a very professional manner as well.
-We do everything we can to keep
+A patient’s privacy is always a top priority.
+Our team members understand that the idea of strangers seeing your bare skin can be embarrassing.
+We take extra precautions to keep you covered with warm blankets right up to your exam.
+Once you are asleep, Dr. Havranek will expose only the necessary part of your backside to safely pass the colonoscope and perform the colonoscopy.
+The nurse and anesthesiology provider work on the opposite side of your exam table and cannot see your backside.
+The endoscopy technician assisting Dr. Havranek during the procedure will stand by his side and conduct everything professionally.
+Our team will do everything possible to protect your privacy.

 READ THE ARTICLE